 Before we begin, let us understand that, when Generation X was stepping into the professional world, the world was entering an era of economic growth at a snail’s pace.
 There were not many job openings, and an increase in divorced parents meant sharing responsibility at an early age

 On the other hand, the Millennials were born into an epoch of rapid technological advancement where internet and communication played a vital role in the society.
+Creating a green office workspace for the millennials increases the productivity.

 Now, due to the said fact, the way of working has a huge difference in both these generations.
 Let us understand each one by one;